crypto-bundle/bc-wallet-common-lib-tinyerrors/README.md

 The ideal future for this library is to be at version v1.0.0 forever and never change.

-Repository 'bc-wallet-common-lib-tinyerrors' instantly in read-only mode.
+Repository `bc-wallet-common-lib-tinyerrors` instantly in read-only mode.
 Code of this library should never change.
 Restriction on read-only mode can be removed only if you need change description of main error-formatter interface and standard implementation.

 In case of code change first you need - disable read-only(archive) mode in repository settings.

 ## Error formatter service interface
-Main 'errfmt' interface described in [common.go](/pkg/tinyerrors/common.go) file.
+Main `errfmt` interface described in [common.go](/pkg/tinyerrors/common.go) file.
+All implementations must follow interface requirements.

-The interface requires the implementation of the following functions:
+The interface requires the implementation of the these functions:
 * `ErrorWithCode(err error, code int) error` - error wrapper function which not modified error text, just for storing internal error code in error.
 This function fully depend on implementation of error formatter service.
 * `ErrWithCode(err error, code int) error` - it's just alias for `ErrorWithCode`.